Using predictive multiplicity to measure individual performance within the AI Act: Additional information on the experiments in Section

 \subsection{General procedure}

-The purpose of this experiment is to investigate the importance of dataset multiplicity for the expressiveness of the resulting Rashomon set.
+The purpose of the experiments in Section~\ref{sec:experiment_dataset_multiplicity} is to investigate the importance of dataset multiplicity for the expressiveness of the resulting Rashomon set.
 Hence, for a fixed integration of parametric multiplicity we compare different ways of including dataset multiplicity.
-For all different runs, parametric multiplicity is implemented always in the same way by using a grid of possible combinations of tree depth and splitting criterion.
-For each model we randomly select a pair without replacement from the grid and train the model with those hyperparameters.
-In contrast, we vary the integration of dataset multiplicity in levels from \textit{no dataset multiplicity} to \textit{full dataset multiplicity}.
+For all different runs, parametric multiplicity is always implemented in the same way by using a grid of possible parameter combinations.
+For each model we randomly select a parameter combination without replacement from the grid and train the model with those hyperparameters.
+The experiments in the main paper investigate decision trees and use tree depth and splitting criterion as parameters.
+Section~\ref{App:additional_experiments_ACS} shows additional experiments with other model classes.
+Table~\ref{table:params_variation} gives an overview on the model classes and the parameters that were used to create the grid.
+While parametric multiplicity is fixed for all runs, we vary the integration of dataset multiplicity in levels from \textit{no dataset multiplicity} to \textit{full dataset multiplicity}.
+Specifically, we investigate bootstrapping, feature subsampling and adding feature noise.